fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.HDInsight/v1.6.1/New-AzureHDInsightSqoopJobDefinition.md

 The **New-AzureHDInsightSqoopJobDefinition** cmdlet creates a Sqoop job to run on an Azure HDInsight cluster.

 Sqoop is a tool to transfer data between Hadoop clusters and relational databases.
-You can use Sqoop to import data from a ssNoVersion database to a Hadoop Distributed File System (HDFS), transform the data with Hadoop MapReduce, and then export the data from the HDFS back to the ssNoVersion database.
+You can use Sqoop to import data from a SQL Server database to a Hadoop Distributed File System (HDFS), transform the data with Hadoop MapReduce, and then export the data from the HDFS back to the SQL Server database.

 ## EXAMPLES